8 Habits for Growth follows a behavior change model, consisting of three phases:

 - The Power of Habit by Charles Duhigg is the first book I ever read on habits.
-It’s entertaining and readable.
+It's entertaining and engaging.
 I still recommend it.

 - Atomic Habits by James Clear is also a favorite.
 Clear outlines some simple guidelines for designing habits: make it obvious, make it attractive, make it easy, and make it satisfying.
 Bonus: I also love his weekly newsletter.

 - Tiny Habits by BJ Fogg is great at teaching how to shrink habits and make them doable.
 He also runs a free Tiny Habits program that’s open to anyone.